-Driving home, I couldn’t help but think about actor Portia de Rossi’s new book Unbearable Lightness where she describes her years of tortured and often life-threatening struggle around appearance, food, self, sexuality, all played out in the public world of television acting.
+Driving home, I couldn’t help but think about actor Portia de Rossi’s recent book Unbearable Lightness where she describes her years of tortured and often life-threatening struggle around appearance, food, self, sexuality, all played out in the public world of television acting.
 Watching Black Swan made me more appreciative still of de Rossi and her book.
 In both that book and this film we witness a talented young woman brutalised by her ambitions and causing extreme violence to herself.
 But the differences are fundamental.

 De Rossi’s world is tiny and is also agonisingly self-focused for many years.
-Eventually though she gains insight about her choices and power over her complusions.
+Eventually though she gains insight about her choices and power over her compulsions.
 On and off the page, she learns to live.
 Black Swan’s Nina becomes increasingly less able to live and Aronofsky lingers with sickening interest over her decline.

 Ballet remains a sublime and complex art.
 But Black Swan is an ugly, debasing film.
 It enjoys its power to titillate and does art no favours.
 It does women no favours either.
-And it fails viewers.
+And it most seriously fails viewers.